Epineph/zfsArch/README.md

 modprobe zfs

-lsmod | grep i zfs
+lsmod | grep -i zfs

 # if you do not plan to use a mirrored partition, which may improve
 # write and read speed by increasing the bandwith, but at the cost of